-After Dublin we’ll head to Northern Ireland (part of the United Kingdom), tracking the history of Ireland, ancient and modern, stopping at the magnificent coastal World Heritage Site, the Giant’s Causeway, and visiting locations associated more recently with the Troubles in Belfast and Derry.
-Then it’s off to the beauty of the mountains, valleys and islands of the West of Ireland where Gaelic and traditional music can still be heard.
-Discover the beauty and the tragedy, the history and the hope that define this land still struggling to be united.
+From Dublin, we head to Northern Ireland tracking the history of Ireland ancient and modern stopping at the magnificent coastal World Heritage Site the Giants Causeway and visiting locations associated more recently with the Troubles in Belfast and Derry.
+Then its off to the beauty of the mountains valleys and islands of the West of Ireland where Gaelic and traditional music can still be heard.
+Discover the beauty and the tragedy the history and the hope that define this land still struggling to be united.

 The schedule, subject to change, includes stays in Dublin, Belfast, Derry and Sligo (or nearby), and a city in west Ireland.
 Accommodations are typically in dormitory housing in Dublin and in hotels, thereafter.
 Included are day trips to such locations as Glendalough/Powerscourt House and Aran Islands.

 Participants will reside in single ensuite rooms at Marino Institute in Dublin and in hotels while traveling from the east to west coast of Ireland.
 Hotel accommodations are based primarily on double occupancy with occasional use of triple rooms.
 Singles may be available at an additional cost.

 Culture Counts!
 Intercultural Communication in Ireland